mukesh51/c1-moviesbuster/README.md

-This application has a dependency on another node project(node-api-server), which serves as a middleware.
+This React application has a dependency on another node project(node-api-server), which serves as a middleware.
 It provides REST API's for consuming movie related information.
 This react application assumes the node-api-server is running on port 5000.
-For now, this is hardcoded in application, but can be easily externalized to use the node-api-server as a service.
+This node middleware could have been anything like Spring-Boot-Application or any other micro-service.
+It could even be a AWS Lambda call (serverless).
+For brevity, the node application uses data in memory, rather than making further database call.
+Although it gives a complete end-to-end view of the architecture.

 ## Pre-requisite